-To my amazement after trying to direct a women's play I found that I was willing to hand over the reins to Laura Hymers to see how she would communicate with the actors Jennifer Oliver and Victoria Walsh in an intimate feminist way.
+To my amazement after trying to direct a women's play I found that I was willing to give directing to Laura Hymers to see how she would communicate with the actors Jennifer Oliver and Victoria Walsh in an intimate feminist way.
 I was moved to tears when attending the last two days of rehearsals that what I had envisaged was more than fulfilled.

 To Jennifer the vision of the homeless through 'Invisible People' on Youtube meant much, while for Victoria the power of understatement, portraying a woman who is reserved and cautious, but reveals unexpectedly her deeper emotional force of personality later, was key.

 Tarquin,eldest son of Lord Olivier turned up with his wife Zelfa in the afternoon and was truly gracious and supportive which was nice as we were having technical challenges that flew in the face of our wish to simply put on accessible theatre for the street.

 Paysage bleu, 2009, Isis Olivier, a painting used within the multimedia theatre piece, Big Sister